replicatedhq/help-center/content/docs/native/packaging-an-application/components-and-containers.md

 If using the [Replicated Registry](/docs/native/getting-started/docker-registries/), set this to `source: replicated`.
 Nothing else is required; the Replicated Native Scheduler will find the image from the license file and have access to it.

-If referencing a public image thast doesn't require any authentication to pull, set this to `source: public`.
+If referencing a public image that doesn't require any authentication to pull, set this to `source: public`.
 Replicated will automatically pull this image when needed.

 If referencing a private image that requires authentication and is stored on a non-Replicated registry (Docker Hub, Quay.io, etc), then this should be set to the "reference" name you used when adding the registry to the [vendor portal](https://vendor.replicated.com).
 For example, if I set up an external registry and named it `dockerhub`, then this should be set to `source: dockerhub`.